Berabjesus/Bubble-Sort/README.md

 ### Setup

 - Download or clone the repository
-- Run the code in your local ide
+- Run a CLI and run `ruby bubble_sort.rb` on your local machine
 - Additionally, You can go to https://repl.it and select language ruby, copy paste the code, and run it.

 ## Author